-- a) Wood used for scaffolds shall be of a grade suitable for structural purposes construction grade and shall be inspected for defects before use. - b) Scaffold decking shall be of planks not less than two (2) inches and ten (10) inches nominal dimensions. - c) The distance between upright scaffold supports shall not be more than seven (7) feet. - d) Scaffold planks will extend past supporting members not less than six (6) inches nor more than twelve (12) inches. - e) The minimum width for masonry scaffold shall be four (4) feet of which two (2) feet must be clear working area. - f) All scaffold over ten (10) feet above grade must be equipped with a guardrail not less than forty-two (42) inches in height. - g) All scaffolds of more than one (1) lift five (5) feet in height will be equipped with an access ladder.

-4. Scaffolds, Suspended

-- a) All suspended stagings will be inspected and approved by the Foreman and the Job Steward before workers are put to work on same. - b) All beams used to support suspended stagings will be steel eye beams which will either be bolted or welded securely in place. - c) On suspended stagings over eighteen (18) feet in diameter, a minimum of six (6) jacks and cables will be used for support. - d) Platform stagings in tanks, towers and stacks, will be built so that the perimeter of the staging comes within six (6) inches of the wall of the unit.
+- 2. Job Forepersons and Superintendents shall be required to carry a copy of the Occupational Health and Safety Regulation and to be familiar with these regulations so that they may be enforced on the job. - 3.
+Scaffolds - a) Wood used for scaffolds shall be of a grade suitable for structural purposes construction grade and shall be inspected for defects before use. - b) Scaffold decking shall be of planks not less than two (2) inches and ten (10) inches nominal dimensions. - c) The distance between upright scaffold supports shall not be more than seven (7) feet. - d) Scaffold planks will extend past supporting members not less than six (6) inches nor more than twelve (12) inches. - e) The minimum width for masonry scaffold shall be four (4) feet of which two (2) feet must be clear working area. - f) All scaffold over ten (10) feet above grade must be equipped with a guardrail not less than forty-two (42) inches in height. - g) All scaffolds of more than one (1) lift five (5) feet in height will be equipped with an access ladder. - 4.
+Scaffolds, Suspended - a) All suspended stagings will be inspected and approved by the Foreperson and the Job Steward before workers are put to work on same. - b) All beams used to support suspended stagings will be steel eye beams which will either be bolted or welded securely in place. - c) On suspended stagings over eighteen (18) feet in diameter, a minimum of six (6) jacks and cables will be used for support. - d) Platform stagings in tanks, towers and stacks, will be built so that the perimeter of the staging comes within six (6) inches of the wall of the unit.